 Then there are the giggle sessions that end with spit up in my hair or the middle of the night feedings, which are an odd mix of utter exhaustion and overwhelming tenderness.
 Parts of motherhood are difficult (<<that’s the greatest understatement of the year), but I wouldn’t trade it for anything.
 The desperate moments are growing and changing me, teaching me about grace and patience and my utter dependence on God to sustain me.
 A little bit of bitterness makes me thankful for the sweet times, and makes them all the more meaningful and rewarding.

 This idea of bittersweet is, of course, stolen from our descriptions of food.
-There’s a reason we add salt to our cookies and coffee to our chocolate.
+There’s a reason I add a squeeze of lemon juice to my Sour Cream Cheesecake and brewed coffee to The Best Chocolate Bundt Cake.
 That hint of bitterness adds complexity and richness to dessert.
 It makes the sweet stuff even better.

 This Mocha Chocolate Cobbler should be the poster child for bittersweet desserts.
 Unlike fruit cobblers, chocolate cobbler is made by pouring hot water over a very simple chocolate cake batter right before baking.
 In the magical space of your oven, this strange concoction is transformed into a fluffy chocolate cake with molten rivers of chocolate sauce bubbling up all around it.
 It’s kind of like a built in chocolate brownie sundae (<<<amazing).